el-tocino/sentences/README.md

 ## what the heck?
-This takes a bunch of subdirectories of mp3 files, convert them to wavs, transcribe the audio contained, compare to source material.
+This takes a bunch of subdirectories of mp3 files, convert them to wavs, transcribe the audio contained, compare to source material in prep for building a tacotron data model.
 It sort of manually works.
-Maybe.
-Kind of.
 I've been running it against a librivox chapter to refine the process.
 Should also refine the scripts more and make them a bit more cohesive eventually.

 Also now adding ramblings about things that pop up for historical amusement.